-Procedure for Canadian ATP and commercial pilots
+Procedure for Canadian ATP pilots

 According AC 61-135A, all Canadian ATP pilots can convert their TCCA ATP license to FAA ATP license ONLY taking ATP-CTP course and taking special ACP knowledge test.